lendot/cattube/README.md

 ### 4.1.
 Sensor Positioning
 [TODO]

-To help figure out the right distance setting to use in your configuration, or to determine if there are any obstacles interfering with a proper distance reading, you can open up a terminal window and do the following:
+To help figure out the right distance setting to use in your configuration file, or to determine if there are any obstacles interfering with a proper distance reading, you can open up a terminal window and do the following:

 ```
 cd cattube